Algorithm Configuration for Structured Pfaffian Settings: Introduction

-Applications of data-driven algorithm design span various domains, including low-rank approximation \cite{indyk2019learning, indyk2021few, li2023learning}, sparse linear systems solvers \cite{luz2020learning}, dimensionality reduction \cite{ailon2021sparse}, among others.
-Its empirical success \cite{indyk2019learning, ailon2011self, indyk2021few} underscores the necessity for a theoretical understanding of this approach.
-Intensive efforts have been made towards theoretical understanding for data-driven algorithm design, including learning guarantees for numerical linear algebra methods \cite{bartlett2022generalization}, tuning regularization parameters for regression problems \cite{balcan2022provably, balcan2024new}, unsupervised and semi-supervised learning \cite{balcan2018data,balcan2020learning, balcan2021data}, application in integer and mixed-integer programming \cite{balcan2018learning, balcan2021sample}, to name but a few.
+Applications of data-driven algorithm design span various fundamental areas.
+These include low-rank approximation \citep{indyk2019learning, indyk2021few, li2023learning}, sparse linear systems solvers \citep{luz2020learning}, dimensionality reduction \citep{ailon2021sparse}, and many more fundamental problems{}.
+This empirical success underscores the necessity for a theoretical understanding of this approach.
+Intensive efforts have been made towards theoretical understanding for data-driven algorithm design, including learning guarantees for numerical linear algebra methods \citep{bartlett2022generalization}, tuning regularization hyperparameters for regression problems \citep{balcan2022provably, balcan2024new}, unsupervised and semi-supervised learning \citep{balcan2018data,balcan2020learning, balcan2021data}, { applications to integer and mixed-integer programming} \citep{balcan2018learning, balcan2021sample}.

-Prior theoretical work on data-driven algorithm design focuses on two main settings: distributional {(also known as statistical/batch)} learning \cite{balcan2021much, bartlett2022generalization} and online learning \cite{balcan2018dispersion}.
-In the distributional learning setting, there is a learner trying to optimize hyperparameters for the algorithm within a specific domain, given access to problem instances from that domain.
-In this case, the question is about the sample complexity: How many problem instances are required to learn good parameters that guarantee the algorithm's performance in that domain?
-In the online learning setting, there is a sequence of problem instances chosen by an adversary arriving over time.
-The goal now is to design a no-regret learning algorithm: adjusting the algorithm's parameters on the fly so that the difference between the average utility and the utility corresponding to the best parameters in hindsight diminishes over time.
+Prior theoretical work on data-driven algorithm design focuses on two main settings: { statistical} learning \citep{balcan2021much, bartlett2022generalization} and online learning \citep{balcan2018dispersion}.
+In the { statistical} learning setting, there is a learner trying to optimize hyperparameters for the algorithm within a specific domain.
+The learner has access to problem instances from that domain, { which are assumed to be drawn from a fixed but unknown problem distribution}.
+In this case, a key question is understanding the sample complexity, i.e. answering the following question: how many problem instances are required { to learn hyperparameters that yield good expected performance on future unseen problem instances?} In the online learning setting, there is a sequence of problem instances chosen by an adversary arriving over time.
+The goal now is to design a no-regret learning algorithm: adjusting the algorithm's hyperparameters on the fly so that the difference between the average utility of the learner and the utility corresponding to the best {fixed hyperparameters} in hindsight, { that is, the learner's regret, diminishes over time.} We develop tools to answer both these questions, applicable to a broad class of problems.